 Here are forty unhealthy salads, for example.

-You might think this salad would fall into that unhealthy salad category because when people think meat and potatoes, they think of a heavy dish.
+You might think this Steak and Potato Salad would fall into that unhealthy salad category because when people think meat and potatoes, they think of a heavy dish.

 The truth is that this salad isn’t really all that bad for you.
 It has some lean grilled meat, boiled potatoes, no cheese, and a very light dressing.